danforthcenter/plantcv-annotate/docs/napari_points_mask.md

 ## Make Mask of Napari Points

-This function is to generate a mask from napari point information.
+This function is to generate a mask from Napari point information.
 This application of this function could be to get information about image at particular points (e.g. color or intensity information)

-**plantcv.annotate.napari_points_mask*(*img, viewer)
+**plantcv.annotate.napari_points_mask**(*img, viewer*)

-**returns** dictionary of masks for each class
+**returns** dictionary of masks, one for each class where the class label is the key to access

 - **Parameters:**
     - img - image data (compatible with gray, RGB, and hyperspectral data.
 If data is hyperspecral it should be the array e.g. hyperspectral.array_data)
-    - viewer = Napari Viewer with point classes labeled.
-The size of the points in the mask will be from the viewer parameters.
+    - viewer = Napari Viewer with point classes labeled (likely created with [`napari_label_classes`](napari_label_classes.md)).
+The size of the points in the mask will be determined from the viewer parameters.

 - **Context:**
     - This function can be used to generate a mask from Napari points in order to get information about point data.

 - **Example use:**
-    - An application of this function might be collection of color data for the Naive Bayes module.
+    - An application of this function might be collection of color data for the [Naive Bayes module](https://plantcv.readthedocs.io/en/latest/tutorials/machine_learning_tutorial/).

 ```python